Large homogeneous submatrices: Introduction

 \begin{definition} A \zm matrix $P$ is called \emph{acyclic} if every submatrix of $P$ has a row or column containing at most one 1-entry.
 The {\em complement} of $P$ is the matrix $P^c$ obtained from $P$ by replacing the 1-entries with 0s and the 0-entries with 1s.
 We say that $P$ is \emph{simple} if both $P$ and $P^c$ are acyclic. \end{definition}

 It is easy to see that $P$ is acyclic if and only if the bipartite graph with biadjacency matrix $P$ is acyclic.
-If $P$ is not simple, then one can apply standard probabilistic arguments to show the existence of $P$-free \zm matrices with only small homogeneous submatrices.
+If $P$ is not simple, then there are $P$-free \zm matrices with only small homogeneous submatrices.
+The (fairly standard) probabilistic construction will be given in \Cref{sec:tools}.

 \begin{prop} Let $P$ be a \zm matrix.
 If $P$ is not simple, then there is a $P$-free $n\times n$ \zm matrix $A$ with no homogeneous $n^{1-\eps}\times n^{1-\eps}$ submatrix for every large enough $n$, where $\eps=\eps(P)$ is a positive constant. \end{prop}